• Senior couple taking selfie

 Schedule Your Cataract Examination Today

 If you are experiencing cloudy or blurry vision, difficulty driving at night, or other symptoms of cataracts, now is the time to take action.
-At Valley Eye Associates, our surgeons have performed more than 55,000 procedures and are recognized among the best cataract surgeons in Wisconsin.
-We proudly provide advanced cataract surgery WI, serving patients from Appleton, Green Bay, Oshkosh, Milwaukee, Madison, and the entire Fox Valley.

 Your Cataract Examination is the first step toward restoring clear vision.
 During this visit, you’ll learn whether you are a candidate for surgery, explore your cataract surgery lens options, and receive a personalized plan designed for your lifestyle and vision goals.

 Don’t wait to reclaim your sight and independence.
 Schedule your Cataract Examination today by calling Valley Eye Associates at (920) 739-4361 or request your appointment online.
-Discover why so many patients trust us for cataract eye surgery in Wisconsin and take the first step toward a brighter future with sharper, clearer vision.
+Discover why so many patients trust us for cataract surgery in Wisconsin and take the first step toward a brighter future with sharper, clearer vision.

 Cataract FAQs